-The Company has a £100m long term debt facility provided by Legal & General's Retirement business and this facility was fully drawn during the year.
+The Company has a £100m debt facility provided by Legal & General's Retirement business and this facility was fully drawn during the year.

-Result for the year end
+Result for the year and dividend

-The results of the Company are set out on page 28.
-The Directors do not recommend the payment of a dividend (2020: £nil).
+The results of the Company are set out on page 7.
+The Directors do not recommend the payment of a dividend (2021: £nil).